Tending the Ancestral Flame of the Beloved Celtic Goddess

 Cairelle and Laura have gathered art, poetry, stories, spells, rituals, recipes, and traditions as an homage to the worldwide influence of Brigid’s magic and lore, especially among the descendants of immigrants to the Americas.
 In compiling these individual works, Cairelle and Laura have given voice to those traveling ancestors by showcasing a rich and beautiful heritage manifested through embodiments of devotion by their descendants, as well as others touched by Brigid.

 WRITING FOR A GOOD CAUSE

-In the spirit of service and as a nod to Brigid as a triple goddess, 100% of profits in equal portion will be donated to three 501(c)3 organizations in the USA.
+In the spirit of service, 100% of the first year’s profit was donated in equal portion to three 501(c)3 organizations in the USA.
 The first, Rebuilding Together/She Builds, is a collaboration dedicated to advancing housing and community issues affecting women.
 The second, American Immigration Council, is a non-profit, non-partisan organization whose legal, education, policy and exchange programs work to strengthen America by honoring its immigrant history and shaping how Americans think and act towards immigration now and in the future.
 The third, First Nations Development Institute, works to improve economic conditions for Native Americans through direct financial grants, technical assistance & training, and advocacy & policy.
 All three non-profits have a 4-star rating on Charity Navigator.